BulletLOL/km-driver/README.md

 Kernel Driver Communication Framework

-A Windows kernel driver that creates a hidden communication channel between userland applications and the kernel by hooking into the Windows graphics system.
+A Windows kernel driver that creates a hidden communication channel between userland applications and the kernel by hooking into the Windows graphics subsystem.

-What is this?
+📌 What Is This?

-This project is a kernel-mode driver that lets user-mode programs perform privileged operations without using the normal Windows driver communication methods.
-Instead of creating a device that shows up in the system, it hooks an existing function in win32kbase.sys to stay under the radar.
+This project is a kernel-mode driver that allows user-mode programs to perform privileged operations without using standard Windows driver communication (e.g., CreateFile, DeviceIoControl).

+Instead of exposing a visible device, it hooks an internal function in win32kbase.sys, giving usermode a stealthy entry point into kernel space.

-Think of it as a secret backdoor into kernel space that doesn't look like a typical driver.
+Think of it as a hidden backdoor-style communication path that does not look like a typical driver.

-Features
+✨ Features
 Memory Operations

-Read and write to any process's memory
+Read/write memory of any process

-Direct physical memory access (bypasses normal protections) Allocate and free memory in other processes
+Direct physical memory access (bypasses normal protections)

+Allocate/free memory in remote processes

-Change memory permissions (make pages executable, writable, etc.)
+Modify memory protections (RWX, etc.)

-Advanced Stuff
+Advanced Capabilities

-Bypass Control Flow Guard (CFG) protection
+Bypass Control Flow Guard (CFG)

-Allocate executable memory in kernel space
+Allocate executable kernel memory

-Expose kernel memory to userland processes
+Expose kernel memory to user-mode

-Find byte patterns in memory (signature scanning)
+Signature scanning (AOB / pattern scans)

-Get module base addresses from any process
+Retrieve module base addresses

-Atomic pointer swapping in target processes
+Atomic pointer swaps in target processes

 Safety Features

-Validates all requests with a static identifier Verifies calls come from user mode
+Validates requests with a static identifier

+Ensures calls originate from user mode

-Handles process context switching properly
+Proper handling of process context switching

-Checks physical memory ranges before access
+Validates physical memory ranges before mapping

-How it works
+🛠️ How It Works

-The driver does something clever to avoid detection:
+The driver avoids detection using a clever hooking technique:

+Locates NtGdiPolyPolyDraw inside win32kbase.sys

-Finds the NtGdiPolyPolyDraw function in win32kbase.sys (part of Windows graphics) Locates an unused function pointer inside that function Replaces it with our own handler
+Finds an unused function pointer inside it
-Now when userland calls through this pointer with the right parameters, our code runs

-This means there's no visible driver device object that security tools typically look for.
+Overwrites that pointer with our custom handler

+Usermode calls the hooked path → kernel code executes

+No device object.
+No symbolic link.
+No traditional IOCTL interface.

+This makes it much harder for security software to detect.

-Physical Memory Engine
+🔧 Physical Memory Engine

-One of the cooler parts is the physical memory access system.
-It can:
+The physical memory subsystem can:

-Map any physical address to a virtual address on the fly Handle different page sizes (4KB, 2MB, 1GB)
+Map any physical address into virtual memory

+Support multiple page sizes: 4KB, 2MB, 1GB

-Walk page tables manually (PML4 → PDPT → PD → PT)
+Walk full x64 page tables manually

+PML4 → PDPT → PD → PT

-Work safely even at high IRQL levels
+Operate safely at high IRQL

+Build mappings on-the-fly for controlled access

-Communication
+📡 Communication Model

-Userland programs communicate by calling the hooked function with:
+User-mode communicates by calling the hooked function using:

 A pointer to a command structure

 A static identifier for validation

-An operation code telling it what to do
+An operation code

-The driver processes the request and returns results through the same structure.
+The driver processes the request and returns the results through the same structure.

-Why is this interesting?
-Most kernel drivers use CreateFile and DeviceIoControl which are easy to detect and monitor.
-This approach:
+🤔 Why Is This Interesting?

+Typical kernel drivers leave obvious artifacts:

+Device objects

+IOCTL interfaces

+Registry entries

+This approach instead:

-Leaves no device object trail
+Creates no visible device object

-Hides inside legitimate Windows components
+Hides inside legitimate Windows internals

-Uses existing function calls
+Uses existing system calls

-Harder for security software to spot
+Reduces detection surface for security tools

-It's basically a proof-of-concept for stealthy kernel communication.
+A strong proof-of-concept for stealthy kernel communication.

-Technical notes
+📄 Technical Notes

-Works on Windows 10/11 x64
+Supports Windows 10/11 x64

+Uses CR3 switching for process context manipulation

+Fully synchronized for multi-core environments

-Uses CR3 manipulation to switch process contexts Implements proper synchronization for multi-core safety CFG bypass patches both validation and dispatch functions MDL-based allocations for aligned kernel buffers
+Implements CFG bypass (validation + dispatch patching)

+Uses MDL-based allocation for aligned kernel buffers

-Warning
+⚠️ Warning

-This is research code to demonstrate kernel programming techniques.
-It's meant for learning how Windows internals work, not for any malicious purpose.
-Only use this on your own systems or in authorized testing environments.
+This project is for research and educational purposes only.
+Use only on systems you own or have explicit authorization to test.
+Not intended for malicious use.

-Requirements
+📦 Requirements

 Windows Driver Kit (WDK)

 Visual Studio 2019 or newer

-Test signing enabled or disable driver signature enforcement Understanding of Windows kernel development
+Test signing enabled, or driver signature enforcement disabled

+Knowledge of Windows kernel development